Google +1

 Comparing the performance of the individual Ftse sectors themselves can also help to identify potential investment opportunities if any are lagging the trend.
 Comparing the individual constituents within the same sector can help to identify those companies whose share prices may be under performing or represent a value investment.

 The Ftse index sectors themselves can be traded.
 This is another way of targeting a particular area of the market that may be expected to out perform the wider market, rather than trading an individual footsie 100 share that may or may not do well within that group of related stocks.
-Find out more about Trading the Ftse sectors at IG Index.
+Find out more about Trading the Ftse sectors at Capital Spreads.

 Ftse Sectors / Footsie 100 Index Sectors